HarryFoster1812/Portfolio-Website/plan.md

 # Projects

+- [x] Done

 Get projects from Github API add each project
 Create a dynamic page for each project

+## Extention

+Have a lookup table in mongo db which will have a custom md file for the project If it doesn't exist then pull the readme

+Either in mongodb or in the Portfolio repo its self?
+Copy the code for the blog?

 # Blog

+- [x] Done

 Get all blog posts and create dynamic list
 Obsidian backend